-This principle can be expanded to multi-dimensional arrays, e.g. a 3×4 -array and a 1D 4-elements array \Rightarrow adding/multiplying/etc. to each of the three rows the 1D array
+This principle can be expanded to multi-dimensional arrays,

+e.g. a 3×4-array and a 4-elements array

+⇒ adding/multiplying/etc. the 1D array to each of the three rows of the 2D array

 Rule: Compare dimensions, starting from the last one.
 Match when either dimension is one or None, or if dimensions are equal.